Peanut butter and jelly sandwich: History

 Peanut butter and jelly sandwiches became a major dish in American cuisine beginning in the 1950s and 1960s.
 They held cultural value both in the mainstream and with new social movements, including the civil rights movement and the counterculture of the 1960s, where they were sometimes eaten at protests or music festivals.
 This included vegetarians, who ate peanut butter as a source of protein.
 Peanut butter and jelly sandwiches returned to their association with the working class by the late-1960s, and they were commonly recommended as a cheap food during the 1970s recession.

-Smuckers introduced a combination jar of peanut butter and jelly spread in 1968.
+Smuckers introduced Goober Grape in 1968, a combination jar of peanut butter and jelly spread.
 It patented the sealed crustless sandwich in the United States on December 21, 1999, and it began selling the Uncrustables line of frozen sealed crustless sandwiches the following year.
 The patent distinguished Smuckers' product from other sandwiches with its crimped edge sealed through contact rather than hydrolyzed starch, and with the method of encapsulating the second layer of filling between the first and the third.
 Enforcement of the patent over the following years caused public debate over whether variations of foods like a peanut butter and jelly sandwich can be patented.
 The success of Uncrustables allowed Smuckers to purchase the Jif brand of peanut butter from Procter & Gamble, making it the owner of the largest peanut butter brand as well as the largest jelly brand.
 It had previously tried purchasing Jif in the 1970s.

 The prominence of peanut butter and jelly sandwiches in schools declined as awareness of peanut allergies increased at the start of the 21st century.
 In many cases, they have been affected by bans of peanut butter products in schools.

-The world record for largest peanut butter and jelly sandwich was set on November 13, 2010, when a 1,342-pound sandwich was made at the Great American Peanut Butter Festival in Saline, Texas.
+The world record for largest peanut butter and jelly sandwich was set on November 13, 2010, when a 1,342 lb sandwich was made at the Great American Peanut Butter Festival in Saline, Texas.